jrosados/CNR_IC50_MIPs/README.md

 # CNR_IC50_MIPs
-This repository contains R scripts and raw data used for the article:  **"Assessment of ex-vivo antimalarial drug efficacy in African *Plasmodium falciparum* parasite isolates, 2016-2023: a genotype-phenotype association study"**
+This repository contains R scripts and raw data used for the article:  **"Ex-vivo susceptibility to antimalarial drugs and polymorphisms in drug resistance genes of African *Plasmodium falciparum*, 2016-2023: a genotype-phenotype association study"**

 The IC50 Data is contained in the *"raw_data"* folder: "CNR_epi.csv", "Countries_rank.csv" and "CNR_IC50_epidata.csv" contain IC50 data and epidemiological data from isolates.
 The genotype data is contained in the *"raw_data"* folder: "alternate_AA_table.csv", "coverage_AA_table.csv", "reference_AA_table.csv", "barcode_counts.csv" and "all_haplotypes.csv" files were extracted using **MIPtools** and **miplicorn** <https://github.com/bailey-lab/miplicorn>.